roman-milk/roman-milk.github.io/carlas-revenge.md

  "It is already done.
 I went online and found out how to do it and I already had a recorder that I could use."

  At that point Shelly stuck her head in the door and said, "I'm leaving Mr. B and I'll see you in the morning."
-Report_Story #2